"Every time you spend money,

 Note: Common animal abuses such as eating or using body parts and fishing or hunting are not included on this list because they obviously directly cause pain and death.
 Same goes for all the local touristy 'delicacies' like eating insects, seahorses, duck embryos, snake hearts, shark fin soup, guinea pigs, frog legs, tiger wine, or any other body parts or fluids that people put in their mouths.
 It's not being adventurous, it's just being cruel.
 Eat real food instead.

 Warning: These descriptions are graphic, and upsetting, and that's because these practices are cruel and need to be stopped.
+Learn more about animal rights and veganism.

 If you care about animals, here is what NOT to do.